jchan172/personalwebsite/README.md

 Copy the `.openshift` directory from [https://github.com/openshift/rails4-example](https://github.com/openshift/rails4-example) into app (already have it here).
 That directory contains all necessary deployment and build scripts.

-Create an app in OpenShift.
+Create an app online at OpenShift.
+Choose to create a Ruby 2.0 application.
+You can customize settings there, but if you don't care to customize, you can instead run the command below.
+If you customize online, remember to add a Postgresql cartridge.

     rhc app create myapp ruby-2.0 postgresql-9.2